CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning: Methodology

-In our design, the lack of high-quality, multi-turn, multimodal reasoning datasets that advocate adaptive tool-call with interleaved code trajectories remains a major barrier for training.
-To address this, we construct a 34k dataset composing of different level of difficulties of questions for cold start, featuring \textbf{(1)} the reasoning trajectories include code execution results that is appended as \textbf{visual evidence} in training, and \textbf{(2) adaptive tool invocation} based on the level of questions.
-For easy questions, it is encouraged to answer directly without any reasoning process.
+In our design, the lack of high-quality, multi-turn, multimodal reasoning datasets that advocate adaptive tool calling with interleaved code trajectories remains a major barrier for training.
+To address this, we construct a 34k dataset for cold start, featuring \textbf{(1)} the reasoning trajectories that include code execution results appended as \textbf{visual evidence} in training, and \textbf{(2) adaptive tool invocation} based on the level of questions.
+For easy questions, the model is encouraged to answer directly without any reasoning process.
 For hard questions, we enable code-based tool integration for executable reasoning.
-Practically, to mitigate the issue of tool spamming, we ensure that the pipeline follows a two-step design: \textbf{(i) weak-to-strong filtering}, where public resources (e.g., SA1B, GEOqa\_plus, MMK12) are automatically filtered and stratified in difficulty using Qwen2.5-VL-7B; and \textbf{(ii) multi-turn atomic supervision}, where hard cases are decomposed into trajectories covering three categories: fundamental image transforms (crop, resize), mathematical computation (measurement, algebra, aggregation), and open-ended visual editing (drawing, annotation, etc.).
-Each trajectory is further validated by a stronger MLLM (Qwen2.5-VL-72B) to cross-validate the correctness.
-The query, codes and response are embedded as follows:
+Practically, to mitigate the issue of tool spamming, we ensure that the pipeline follows a two-step design: \textbf{(i) weak-to-strong filtering}, where public resources (e.g., SA1B, GEOqa\_plus, MMK12) are automatically filtered and stratified by difficulty using Qwen2.5-VL-7B; and \textbf{(ii) multi-turn atomic supervision}, where hard cases are decomposed into trajectories covering three categories: fundamental image transforms (crop, resize), mathematical computation (measurement, algebra, aggregation), and open-ended visual editing (drawing, annotation, etc.).
+Each trajectory is further verified by a stronger MLLM (e.g., Qwen2.5-VL-72B) to cross-validate the correctness.
+The query, code, and response are embedded as follows:

-These trajectories provide verifiable supervision of atomic skills used for SFT as cold-start.
+These trajectories provide verifiable supervision of the atomic skills used for SFT as cold-start.
 In Appendix~\ref{appendix:data_curation}, we provide the comprehensive recipe on trajectory synthesis, filtering and code integration for SFT data, with additional examples for RL training.